Last Updated on 16 August 2021

 Tip: If you are considering visiting Wroclaw, you should definitely go during the festive season.
-Wroclaw boasts one of the best Christmas markets in Europe, making it one of Europe’s most magical Christmas city break destinations!
+Wroclaw Christmas Market is one of the best in Europe, making it one of Europe’s most magical Christmas city break destinations!

 13. The murals of Stein am Rhein

 Tucked just inside Switzerland and near to the German border, the town of Stein am Rhein is one of Europe’s most unique places given the elaborate murals that are depicted on the external walls of the buildings in the medieval Old Town!
 Illustrating various scenes and tales, the colourful murals bring the cobbled streets of the Old Town to life.

 Not only is Stein am Rhein famous for it’s painted facades, but it’s population of charming half-timbered buildings and picturesque location on the River Rhine too!
 Some of the best things to do in Stein am Rhein are to see the Rathaus, lose yourself in the quiet backstreets off the main square, or sit for a while with a frothy coffee and enjoy the lively atmosphere of this quirky Swiss town!

 Tip: Stein am Rhein makes for an easy day trip from the German city of Konstanz.
 All you need to do is walk across the border from Konstanz into Switzerland, and get the train from Kruezlingen to Stein am Rhein which takes just under 30 minutes – the perfect addition to any itinerary for Germany!